soohyunpae/lexitra/docs/tm-gpt-integration-plan.md

 - **All TM storage and querying consolidated in Prisma**
 - **GPT translation endpoint accepts top-N TM matches** as input
-- GPT is prompted with TM context (e.g., fuzzy matches, approved entries)
+- GPT is prompted with TM context (e.g., fuzzy matches, reviewed entries)
 - Fuzzy match logic powered by embedding or keyword similarity

 ---